 Commercial Business and Other Loans.
-At December 31, 2023, commercial business and other loans totaled \$1,452.5 million, or 21.06%, of gross loans.
+At December 31, 2024, commercial business and other loans totaled \$1,401.6 million, or 20.80%, of gross loans.
 We originate and purchase commercial business loans and other loans for business, personal, or household purposes.
 Commercial business loans are provided to businesses in the New York City metropolitan area with annual sales of up to \$250.0 million.
 Our commercial business loans include lines of credit and term loans including owner occupied mortgages.
 These loans are secured by business assets, including accounts receivables, inventory, equipment and real estate and generally require personal guarantees.
 The Bank also enters into participations/syndications on senior secured commercial business loans, which are serviced by other banks.
 Commercial business loans are generally originated in a range of \$100,000 to \$10.0 million.
 We generally offer adjustable-rate loans with adjustment periods of five years for owner occupied mortgages and for lines of credit the adjustment period is generally monthly.
 Interest rates on adjustable-rate loans currently offered by us are adjusted at the beginning of each adjustment period based upon a fixed spread above the FHLB-NY corresponding Regular Advance Rate for owner occupied mortgages and a fixed spread above the Secured Overnight Financing Rate ("SOFR") or Prime Rate for lines of credit.
-Beginning in mid-2023 the use of the London Interbank Offered Rate ("LIBOR") was discontinued as an alternative index, and replaced by SOFR.
-SOFR is a broad measure of the cost of borrowing cash overnight collateralized by U.S. Treasury securities.
 Commercial business adjustable-rate loans generally are not subject to limitations on interest rate increases either on an adjustment period or aggregate basis over the life of the loan, however they generally are subject to interest rate floors.
 Our fixed-rate commercial business loans are generally originated for terms up to 20 years and are competitively priced based on market conditions and our cost of funds.
-We originated and purchased \$322.4 million, \$637.0 million, and \$540.4 million of commercial business loans during 2023, 2022, and 2021, respectively.
+We originated and purchased \$319.1 million, \$322.4 million, and \$637.0 million of commercial business loans during 2024, 2023, and 2022, respectively.

-A portion of our commercial business and other loans are commercial loans secured by owner-occupied real estate, which totaled \$707.6 million, \$732.0 million and \$624.0 million at December 31, 2023, 2022 and 2021, respectively.
+A portion of our commercial business and other loans are commercial loans secured by owner-occupied real estate, which totaled \$745.1 million, \$707.6 million and \$732.0 million at December 31, 2024, 2023 and 2022, respectively.
 These loans are secured by properties used by the borrower for commercial use where the primary source of repayment is expected to be the income generated by the borrower's business use of the property.
 The Company recognizes in circumstances where the borrower is not performing, the real estate collateral would be the source of repayment.
 The Company considers these credits to be less risky than commercial business loans, however, riskier than commercial real estate loans.

-The following table shows the diversification of our commercial business and other loan portfolio by major industry at December 31, 2023:
+The following table shows the diversification of our commercial business and other loan portfolio by major industry at December 31, 2024:

+Percent

+A Amount of Total

-(Dollars in thousands) Amount Percent of Total
+(Dollars in thousands)

-Automotive \$ 224,657 15.25 %
+Automotive Businesses \$ 224,352 15.68 %

-Wholesalers 163,114 11.08
+Wholesalers 154,882 10.83

-Financing Companies 136,025 9.24

-Construction / Contractors 121,162 8.23
+Construction / Contractors 132,130 9.24

+Financing Companies 120,127 8.40

-Professional Services 101,082 6.86
+Professional Services 87,756 6.13

-Healthcare 82,056 5.57

-Hotels 81,202 5.51
+Hotels 87,650 6.13

+Healthcare 84,939 5.94

-Manufacturing 75,806 5.15
+Manufacturing 83,962 5.87

-Restaurant 57,616 3.91
+Restaurant 67,309 4.71

-Retail 53,781 3.65
+Retail 52,693 3.68

-Other 376,222 25.55
+Other 305,802 23.39

-Total \$ 1,472,723 100.00 %
+Total \$ 1,401,602 100.00 %